-Caroline stormed into her house, slammed the door shut and dropped her purse on the floor with a thud.
+Caroline stormed into her house, slamming the door shut.
 Cheeks still wet with tears, she flicked the switch on the wall and light flooded the kitchen.

 "Oh, my God!
 Tyler?"

 Her boyfriend perched in a chair next to the wall, his eyes yellow, feral.
 Muscles bulged in the black t-shirt he wore, tendons tight, rubber bands stretched close to breaking.
 Flanking him, stood a hybrid on each side and another on a stool, one leg crossed over the other.

 A fist slammed into Tyler's face, and he roared.
 The call of rage vibrated through the small kitchen and plaster snowed from the ceiling.

 "Stop it!
 Stop it!"
 Caroline yelled.
 "Don't touch him!"